 If you've heard a lot about laser cutting machines but are scared they may be difficult to use, read this to learn how they work and how to use them.

-How a Laser Cutting Machine Works
+How the Laser Cutting Process Works

 By moving the laser in different positions, the machine creates different shapes and cuts to form the desired design.